Extreme vulnerability to intruder attacks destabilizes network dynamics: Introduction

-We study the fundamental question of how desired dynamical network states can be destabilized by the purposeful insertion of one or a few intruder agents.
-In particular, we are interested in the case of cyber-attacks (CAs) against cyber-physical systems (CPSs) and critical infrastructures, such as power grids \cite{pagani2013power}, autonomous vehicle fleets \cite{ren2007information}, and industrial networks \cite{hearnshaw2013complex}.
-Our work also extends to attacks against social networks and biological networks, which we demonstrate using the Kuramoto model.
+A fundamental question, with significant societal and technological implications, is how desired dynamical network states (such as coordinated dynamical states in networks of drones or autonomous vehicles) can be disrupted by the purposeful insertion of one or a few {adversarial} agents.
+In particular, this is relevant the case of cyber-attacks (CAs) against cyber-physical systems (CPSs) and critical infrastructures, such as power grids \cite{pagani2013power}, autonomous vehicle fleets \cite{ren2007information}, and industrial networks \cite{hearnshaw2013complex}.
 Since CAs target the cyber (software) level, while leaving the physical (hardware) level unaltered, they can be effectively modeled as network nodes that have the same structure as the others, but act adversarially.
-While CPSs depend on synchronization and coordination for stability and functionality \cite{zhang2011optimal}, they are increasingly vulnerable to attacks targeting these synchronization mechanisms \cite{pasqualetti2013attack}, especially as networks grow larger and more complex.
-Notable examples include the Stuxnet worm cyberattack which led to the destruction of around 1,000 centrifuges used for uranium enrichment of an Iranian nuclear facility, and originated from infection of a single machine \cite{buchanan2022cyber}.
-Thus an essential step in order to develop resilience against cyber-attacks is to understand the mechanisms by which one or a few intruder agents infiltrating an otherwise functioning network may compromise its dynamics.
+Because CPSs rely on synchronization and coordination among such agents to ensure stability and proper functionality \cite{zhang2011optimal}, the presence of even a small number of adversarial nodes can directly undermine these mechanisms, rendering CPSs particularly vulnerable to attacks that disrupt synchronization \cite{pasqualetti2013attack}.
+Thus an essential step in order to develop resilience against cyber-attacks is to understand the mechanisms by which one or a few intruder agents within an otherwise functioning network may compromise its dynamics.
+Our work also extends to attacks against social networks and biological networks, which we demonstrate using the classical Kuramoto model \cite{KuraBOOK}.

-This paper investigates the case of intruder attacks on networks, where our definition of an intruder is a network node that obeys the same individual dynamics and uses the same output function as the other network nodes, but acts maliciously in order to destabilize the network dynamics.
-In terms of the mathematical model, this means that an intruder node obeys the same individual (uncoupled) dynamics as the other nodes in the network and it uses the same output function, but it interacts with the remaining nodes in a purposefully adversarial way.

-{In what follows, we mathematically formulate the problem of intruder attacks on networks and derive conditions to quantify their destabilizing effects on the dynamics. {Although our results extend to both undirected and directed networks, we focus principally on the latter as real-world systems are usually characterized by directional interactions \cite{Asllani2018Structure, o2021hierarchical, Ramon, johnson2020digraphs}.} Starting with the important case of the linear consensus problem in networks, we demonstrate that similar effects extend to other types of dynamics, including formation control, power grid stability, and synchronization in oscillator networks.
-These findings reveal an intrinsic vulnerability in technological systems, such as autonomous networks, power grids, and sensor systems, emphasizing the need for a deeper understanding of these weaknesses and the development of strategies to mitigate them.}